What can I do as a pharmacy technician?

 Graduates from Trident Technical College's Pharmacy Technician Program provide vital technical support in pharmacy centers.
 Distinctive program features are:

-- one year to completion
+- three terms to completion

 - accreditation by the American Society of Health-System Pharmacists (ASHP)